-It is true that choosing your setting is the hardest part of getting your engagement ring, it is also true that deciding on your metal can be challenging which is why we have decided to do this week’s blog all about Platinum.
+It is true that choosing your setting is the hardest part of getting your engagement ring.
+It is also true that deciding on your metal can be challenging.
+This is why we have decided to do this week’s blog all about Platinum.

-Platinum is the more expensive options for a metal for an engagement ring but there are many reasons for this in terms of its quality and durability.
+Platinum is the more expensive options for a metal for an engagement ring.
+However, there are many reasons for this in terms of its quality and durability.
 Although it looks quite similar to white gold, the metals do in fact differ in many ways.

 The first thing to keep in mind about platinum is that it is rare.
-Platinum is actually 30 times rarer than gold which makes it less common and therefore the more unique option.
+It is actually 30 times rarer than gold.
+As a result, this makes it less common and therefore the more unique option.

-So, although platinum comes with a heavier price tag, it brings along many benefits with it such as increased durability and less maintenance.
-On a perhaps less important note for many but very important for some, platinum is ideal for those who may have allergies to many precious metals as Platinum is hypoallergenic.
-On a more romantic note, Platinum is a symbol of everlasting love, purity and strength, which all sounds good to me!
+So, although platinum comes with a slightly heavier price tag, it brings along many benefits.
+Such as increased durability and less maintenance.
+On a perhaps less important note for many but very important for some, platinum is ideal for those who may have allergies to many precious metals.
+It is hypoallergenic.
+However, on a more romantic note, this metal is a symbol of everlasting love.
+Also a symbol of purity and strength, which all sounds good to me!

 Gold is still a very good option for your engagement ring and has been for decades.
-Therefore, in the end, it comes down to whatever metal you prefer visually and what qualities you value in your metal.
+However, in the end, it comes down to whatever metal you prefer visually.
+It also relates to what qualities you value in your metal.